liumapp/ngrok-in-docker/README.md

 * wait a few mins , and enter ./clients folder . you can find a "bin" directory .

-* if you CentOS has Nginx listen 80 , plz add nginx config below :
+* if your CentOS has Nginx listen 80 , plz add nginx config below :

 		server {
 		     listen       80;